barriehadfield/reactrb-showcase/README.md

 # React-rb Showcase
 This is a simple rails app showcasing React-rb, Opal and associated technologies.
-This showcase application is not intended as a tutorial but rather a set of examples that show how React-rb and associated technologies work together.
+This showcase application is not intended as a comprehensive tutorial but rather a set of examples that show how React-rb and associated technologies work together.
 This showcase is intended to be a companion project to the many excellent React-rb tutorials already written.

 ### Introductions to React-rb
 + [An overview of React-rb by Mitch VanDuyn](http://slides.com/mitchvanduyn/deck-1-3#/)